Ernie Caceres

 Ernesto Caceres (November 22, 1911 – January 10, 1971) was an American jazz saxophonist born in Rockport, Texas.
-He was a member of the Glenn Miller Orchestra from 1940–1942.
+He was a member of the Glenn Miller Orchestra from 1940 to 1942.

 Background

 Caceres's brothers were both musicians.
 Emilio Caceres was a violinist who played swing and norteño music, and Pinero was a trumpeter and pianist.
 Ernie played clarinet, guitar, alto and baritone saxophone, and first played professionally in 1928 in local Texas ensembles.
 He and Emilio moved to Detroit, then New York City, taking work as session musicians.
-In 1937, they made live nationwide appearances on Benny Goodman's radio series Camel Caravan which "created a sensation and made them jazz stars".
+In 1937 their appearances on Benny Goodman's radio series Camel Caravan "created a sensation and made them jazz stars".

 In 1938, Caceres became a member of Bobby Hackett's band, then worked as a sideman with Jack Teagarden in 1939 and Glenn Miller's orchestra from February 1940 to September 1942.
 While with Miller, he made an appearance in the films Sun Valley Serenade (1941) and Orchestra Wives (1942).
 Periods with Benny Goodman, Woody Herman, and Tommy Dorsey followed later in the 1940s.